Sweet Dog

 2

-Do not induce vomiting yourself
+Do not make him vomit yourself

-Depending on the plant, it is useless or dangerous.
-No milk, no oil, no "home remedy": it is the vet who decides.
+Depending on the plant, it is either useless or dangerous.
+No milk, no oil, no "home remedy": the vet is the one who decides.

 3

-Note the right information
+Note the right details

 4